GeoscienceAustralia/ptha/R/README.md

 ### Install on NCI

 * To install on NCI is more challenging.
-See some detailed notes in the [install/NCI](install/NCI) directory
+See some detailed notes in the [install](install) directory

 Usage